dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging.md

 ## ASP.NET Core applications

-EF Core integrates automatically with the logging mechanims of ASP.NET Core whenever `AddDbContext` or `AddDbContextPool` is used.
+EF Core integrates automatically with the logging mechanisms of ASP.NET Core whenever `AddDbContext` or `AddDbContextPool` is used.
 Therefore, when using ASP.NET Core, logging should be configured as described in the [ASP.NET Core documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore2x).

 ## Other applications